victorpreston/enterprise-deployment-toolkit/gitpod-network-check/README.md

    Try running the command with help flag, to see if it downloaded properly:
    ```
-   ./gitpod-network-checker --help
+   ./gitpod-network-check --help
    ```

 2. Set up AWS credentials

-   `gitpod-network-checker` needs access to the AWS account you are planning to use to deploy Gitpod in.
-Much like AWS CLI, `gitpod-network-checker` uses the available AWS profile in your terminal to authenticate against the account.
+   `gitpod-network-check` needs access to the AWS account you are planning to use to deploy Gitpod in.
+Much like AWS CLI, `gitpod-network-check` uses the available AWS profile in your terminal to authenticate against the account.
 This means that you can rely on any locally available [AWS profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) or just set the right environment variables in your terminal for the CLI to use:
    ```
    export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
    export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY